spirosrap/flyingcar/FCND-Motion-Planning/writeup.md

 ```
 self.set_home_position(lon0, lat0, 0)
 ```
-The lan0 and lat0 where retrieved from the `.csv`.
+The lan0 and lat0 where retrieved from the `.csv` file.

 #### 3. Set grid start position from local position